WorldHealthOrganization/smart-anc/input/pagecontent/documentation.md

 |D|ANC health promotion, follow-up in the community|ANC.D|_future work_|
 |E|Reporting on aggregate indicators|ANC.E|_future work_|

-NOTE: C, D, and E are not specified by this implementation guide
+NOTE: C, D, and E are not yet specified by this implementation guide

-### Routine ANC Contact
+#### Routine ANC Contact

 Each of these steps will have data requirements that are either met/unmet, and a corresponding questionnaire (either explicitly specified, or derived from missing/incomplete data requirements) to be used as an interface for completing the activity.
-Each of these should map to one of the common process codes in [CPGCommonProcess](http://build.fhir.org/ig/HL7/cqf-recommendations/CodeSystem-cpg-common-process.html):
+Each of the steps here are mapped to one of the common process codes in [CPGCommonProcess](http://build.fhir.org/ig/HL7/cqf-recommendations/CodeSystem-cpg-common-process.html):

 1. Rapid assessment and management (RAM)
 2. Danger signs needing referral?